KenHarlbar/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 5. 5-get_dnodeint.c - returns the nth node of a dlistint_t linked list.

 6. 6-sum_dlistint.c - returns the sum of all the data (n) of a dlistint_t linked list.

+7. 7-insert_dnodeint.c - inserts a new node at a given position.